-In Ayurveda, I have the vata constitution, which means I feel the health effects of my choices the next day.
-Others of other constitutions can tolerate more stress but the health effects build up and will show up years down the line as chronic conditions.
+In Ayurveda, I have the vata constitution.
+This means I feel the health effects of my choices the next day.
+Others of other constitutions can tolerate more stress.
+However, the health effects build up and will show up years down the line as chronic conditions.

 Vata is the immediate litmus test; it shows up right away.

 Vata constitution is the least likely to tolerate psych drugs.
-I couldn’t even tolerate a low dose of a single drug at the age of 20 without anxiety, insomnia, panic attacks, severely compromised immunity, and social withdrawal.
-These are the effects I experienced RIGHT AWAY from taking the smallest dose of one drug, and then again taking the smallest dose of another class of drug entirely.
+I couldn’t even tolerate a low dose of a single drug at the age of 20 without side effects.
+Anxiety, insomnia, panic attacks, severely compromised immunity, and social withdrawal just to name a few.
+These are the effects I experienced RIGHT AWAY from taking the smallest dose of one drug.
+This was despite taking the smallest dose of another class of drug entirely.

-And while being a vata constitution has made it more difficult to heal all that organ damage, I’m not jealous of people who can tolerate psych drugs for years and years, only partly present and alive.
+Vata constitution has made it more difficult to heal all that organ damage.
+But I’m certainly not jealous of people who can tolerate psych drugs for years and years, only partly present and alive.

-Because having more people who can “tolerate” poison and toxicity for longer and longer periods of time is not helping our health as a society.
-In fact it is creating a society of half-alive half-zombies where being highly toxic and poisoned but being able to get by with some extra uppers and downers each day is the norm, yet underneath that is incredible suffering that is just barely glossed over.
+Because having more people who “tolerate” poison and toxicity for longer and longer periods of time is not helping our health as a society.
+In fact it is creating a society of half-alive half-zombies.
+A society where being highly toxic and poisoned but being able to get by with some extra uppers and downers each day is the norm.
+However, underneath that is incredible suffering that is just barely glossed over.
 And yes, having a sensitive constitution, I feel that suffering emanating from almost everyone.

-I recently had a personalized tincture made from an herbalist, which includes an essence, a subtle vibrational medicine that requires intention to work.
+I recently had a personalized tincture made from an herbalist.
+It includes an essence, a subtle vibrational medicine that requires intention to work.
 The herbalist instructed me to take it each day with an intention.

-Over the past few weeks, I’ve said an intention to myself as I’ve taken it, such as “to receive the healing/guidance/wisdom of the plants” or “to restore my adrenals/energy”.
+Over the past few weeks, I’ve said an intention to myself as I’ve taken it.
+These included intentions such as “to receive the healing/guidance/wisdom of the plants” or “to restore my adrenals/energy”.

-Today I woke up feeling some adrenal restoration, after working on this actively for the past few weeks following hitting a bottom of adrenal exhaustion and utter depletion from insane amounts of stress.
-When I took my tincture today, my intention was, “to restore the health of the earth and myself together, to work with the earth in harmony.”
+Today I woke up feeling some adrenal restoration, after working on this actively for the past few weeks.
+This was following hitting a bottom of adrenal exhaustion and utter depletion from insane amounts of stress.
+When I took my tincture today, I said my intention.
+My intention was “to restore the health of the earth and myself together, to work with the earth in harmony.”